 Replace the paddles when they become worn.
 Many paddles have hole indicators.
 The are holes to indicate when it’s time to buy and install new paddles.

-Don’t allow the paddles to wear so far that it reaches the metal and damages the snowblower.
+Don’t allow the paddles to wear so far that it reaches the metal and damage the snowblower.

 It sits slightly above the ground.
 Even though it doesn’t have constant direct contact with the ground, it will still wear, get damaged, and have to be replaced.